Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 - Select Requires Consent.

-- On the Web Tier Policy and Authorization pages, click Next without making any changes.
+- On the Web Tier Policy page, click Next without making any changes.

 - Click Finish to complete resource application creation.